NicholasBHubbard/Yabsm/README.md

 *** Subvol Settings

 **** mountpoint
-      This setting is the interface between a yabsm =subvol= and the corresponding btrfs subvolume.
+      The =mountpoint= setting is the interface between a yabsm =subvol= and the corresponding btrfs subvolume.
 This setting is always required.
 **** 5minute_want
      Do you want to take a snapshot of this subvol every 5 minutes?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** 5minute_keep
-     How many snapshots in the =5minute= timeframe do you want to keep.
+     How many snapshots in the =5minute= timeframe do you want to keep?
 The value must be a positive integer.
 This setting is only required if =5minute_want=yes=.
 **** hourly_want
      Do you want to take a snapshot at the beginning of every hour?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** hourly_keep
-     How many snapshots in the =hourly= timeframe do you want to keep.
+     How many snapshots in the =hourly= timeframe do you want to keep?
 The value must be a positive integer.
 This setting is only required if =hourly_want=yes=.
 **** midnight_want
      Do you want to take a snapshot every night at 23:59?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** midnight_keep
-     How many snapshots in the =midnight= timeframe do you want to keep.
+     How many snapshots in the =midnight= timeframe do you want to keep?
 The value must be a positive integer.
 This setting is only required if =midnight_want=yes=.
 **** weekly_want